I Corps (South Vietnam): 1968

-From 4 to 24 September the 11th Infantry Brigade conducted Operation Champaign Grove in Quảng Ngãi province.
+From 4 to 24 September, the 11th Infantry Brigade conducted Operation Champaign Grove in Quảng Ngãi province.

-On 10 September the 27th Marine Regiment redeployed to the US.
+On 10 September, the 27th Marine Regiment redeployed to the US.

-From 10 to 20 September the 2nd Brigade, 101st Airborne Division and the 54th Regiment conducted Operation Vinh Loc on Vinh Loc Island, Phú Vang District.
+From 10 to 20 September, the 2nd Brigade, 101st Airborne Division and the 54th Regiment conducted Operation Vinh Loc on Vinh Loc Island, Phú Vang District.

-From 28 to 30 September the PAVN attempted to overrun the CIDG's Thường Ðức Camp.
-In response to this the 1st Marine Division launched Operation Maui Peak from 1 to 19 October.
+From 28 to 30 September, the PAVN attempted to overrun the CIDG's Thường Ðức Camp.
+In response to this, the 1st Marine Division launched Operation Maui Peak from 1 to 19 October.

-On 4 October the 3rd Brigade, 82nd Airborne Division was released from the operation control of the 101st Airborne Division for transfer south to III Corps.
+On 4 October, the 3rd Brigade, 82nd Airborne Division was released from the operation control of the 101st Airborne Division for transfer south to III Corps.

-On 22 October Abrams ordered all construction and planning efforts associated with the strongpoint obstacle system halted.
+On 22 October, Abrams ordered all construction and planning efforts associated with the strongpoint obstacle system halted.

-From 23 October to 6 December the 1st Marine Division conducted Operation Henderson Hill in Happy Valley.
+From 23 October to 6 December, the 1st Marine Division conducted Operation Henderson Hill in Happy Valley.

-On 27 October the first elements of the 1st Cavalry Division began redeploying to Quần Lợi Base Camp in III Corps.
+On 27 October, the first elements of the 1st Cavalry Division began redeploying to Quản Lợi Base Camp in III Corps.

-From 20 November to 9 December the 1st Marine Division conducted Operation Meade River in the Dodge City area south of Danang.
+From 20 November to 9 December, the 1st Marine Division conducted Operation Meade River in the Dodge City area south of Danang.

-From 6 December to 8 March 1969 the 1st Marine Division and 1st Ranger Group conducted Operation Taylor Common in the An Hoa Basin.
+From 6 December to 8 March 1969, the 1st Marine Division and 1st Ranger Group conducted Operation Taylor Common in the An Hoa Basin.

-From 10 December to 28 February 1969 the 1st Brigade, 5th Infantry Division (Mechanized) and the 1st Regiment conducted Operation Marshall Mountain in Trieu Phong, Mai Linh and Hai Lang districts and Quang Tri City.
+From 10 December to 28 February 1969, the 1st Brigade, 5th Infantry Division (Mechanized) and the 1st Regiment conducted Operation Marshall Mountain in Trieu Phong, Mai Linh and Hai Lang districts and Quang Tri City.
 The operation resulted in 568 PAVN/VC killed and 397 captured, and 307 suspects captured and 496 individual and 41 crew-served weapons captured.

-From 15 December to 28 February 1969 the 196th Infantry Brigade conducted Operation Fayette Canyon in "Antenna Valley", Hiệp Đức District.
+From 15 December to 28 February 1969, the 196th Infantry Brigade conducted Operation Fayette Canyon in "Antenna Valley", Hiệp Đức District.

 On 26 December, South Vietnamese, US and Korean commanders in I Corps issued their Combined Campaign Plan for 1969.
 ARVN, US and Korean regulars were to focus on destruction of the PAVN/VC main forces, neutralization of base and logistical areas, and prevention of infiltration of population centers.
 Regional and Popular, People's Self Defense, and National Police forces were to weed out and eliminate VC local force units and infrastructure.

-On 29 December Camp Carroll was deactivated.
+On 29 December, Camp Carroll was deactivated.